Holistische Arts

 Mild abnormalities (CIN 1)

 The virus causes superficial cellular abnormalities in the lower third of the epithelium.
-The majority recover spontaneously, but monitoring and active support of the immune system are important.
+The majority recover spontaneously, but monitoring and active immune system support are important.

 4